 • Pre-approval by an official entity

-• Full Associate Producer status, inclusion in film credits, and invitations to exclusive premiere and shoot locations
+• Full Associate Producer status in film production credits and invitations to exclusive premiere and shoot locations if you invest in this kind of project.

 • The potential scope for an early return of capital